Giving House of Refuge Residents a Monument

-Since the beginning of my research, I knew bodies had been unburied when the foundations for homes were being built on Gretchen Court.
+Since the beginning of my research, I knew bodies were discovered when the foundations for homes were being built on Gretchen Court.
 I had been told numerous times that these bodies were moved to St. Lawrence Valley Cemetery close to Long Sault.

 On February 9th, 2015, I decided to visit St. Lawrence Valley Cemetery to see if there was any truth to what I had been told.

 After my visit I discovered that 29 bodies had been uncovered between April and June 1985.
 They were all re-buried at St. Lawrence Valley Cemetery.

 Two bodies were re-buried on April 26th 1985.